dortania/OpenCore-Install-Guide/extras/gui.md

 * **MinimumVolume:**
    * Volume level from `0` to `100`
    * To not blow the speakers, set it to `70`
-   * Note bootchime will not play if MinimumVolume is higher than `SystemAudioVolume`
+   * Note bootchime will not play if MinimumVolume is higher than `SystemAudioVolume` that we set back in the `NVRAM` section

 * **PlayChime:**
    * Set this to `True`